wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 docker logs wis2downloader
 ```

-And you should see a log message similar to the following:
+You should see a log message similar to the following:

 ```copy
 [...]
 INFO - Message received under topic origin/a/wis2/int-wis2-training/data/core/weather/prediction/forecast/medium-range/probabilistic/trajectory